A fundamental aspect of learning how to longboard is your stance. That is, how you stand on your board.

 Some riders push “mongo”, i.e. using a reversed stance: you balance on your back (dominant) foot placed near the rear truck, while your front foot hits the ground pushing.
 This is the stance I personally use on my longboard, though it’s harder to steer.
 Most people are more comfortable pushing with their back foot.

 In the pushing stance, you’re basically squatting down on your front leg (or back leg if mongo), bending your front knee to get your back foot, which hangs off the board, lower toward the ground for pushing.

 You pushing knee is also bend quite a bit for more power and control.

 Shoulders and hips

 In pushing stance your hips and shoulders are facing straight forward in the direction of your board’s motion, since both of your feet are parallel to the deck.
-Pushing and foot breaking are among the few stances in which your body is fulling facing forward, while you’re transferring motion from your back foot to your front one.
+Pushing and foot braking are among the few stances in which your body is fulling facing forward, while you’re transferring motion from your back foot to your front one.

 As your back foot pushes off the ground and moved back parallel to the board, you lean your torso forward in the direction of the motion, bending at the hips, to compensate for the pushing for stability and power.

 When pushing hard, you may naturally bring your torso up in between impulses, leaning forward again to help you give a more solid kick.